jsooo35/About-Me/README.md

 - 👋 Hi, I’m Johnathan So.

-- 👀 I’m interested in Web Development, Mobile App Development, UX/UI Design, game development, video games, basketball, weight lifting, traveling, and anime.
+- 👀 I’m interested in Data Analytics, Data Engineering, SQL, video games, basketball, weight lifting, traveling, and anime.

-- 🌱 I’m currently learning Web development and React.js
+- 🌱 I’m currently learning Workato and Ruby on Rails.

 - 💞️ I’m looking to collaborate on projects that are challenging and fun.